GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Implementation details

 \subsection{Baselines}

-\textbfp{Gaussian Process Regression (GPR)} We use a four-parameter GPR trained on the physical parameters ($R/L_T$, $R/L_n$, $q$, and $\hat{s}$).
+\textbfp{Gaussian Process Regression (GPR)} We use a four-parameter GPR trained on the operating parameters ($R/L_T$, $R/L_n$, $q$, and $\hat{s}$).
 It uses a Matern $3/2$ kernel \citep{rasmussen_kernels_2006} to predict the nonlinear flux.
 This is the model proposed by \citet{Hornsby2024}.

 \textbfp{Multi-Layer Perceptron (MLP)} We use a 3 layer MLP with 128 hidden dimension and GELU activations.
-The inputs are the four physical parameters ($R/L_T$, $R/L_n$, $q$, and $\hat{s}$), which are embedded in a continuous sin-cos space, and the output is the time-averaged scalar heat flux.
+The inputs are the four operating parameters ($R/L_T$, $R/L_n$, $q$, and $\hat{s}$), which are embedded in a continuous sin-cos space, and the output is the time-averaged scalar heat flux.
 This is similar to QLKNN proposed by \citet{plassche_qlknn_2020}, but trained on nonlinear fluxes instead of quasiliner ones.

 \textbfp{FNO} The \texttt{neuraloperator} library\footnote{\url{https://github.com/neuraloperator/neuraloperator}} \citep{kovachki_neural_2023} contains tensorized nD implementations of Fourier convolution layers.
-However, as shown in \cref{tab:main_diagnostics} these are too expensive to be reliably trained on our data.
+However, as shown in \cref{tab:main_diagnostics} these are too expensive to be trained on our data.
 To enable training FNO \citep{li_neural_2020}, we utilize a much faster 3D FNO which operates only on the spatial dimensions, while flattening the velocity space in the channels.
-This baseline has 256 latent dimension, 4 layers and considers $\frac{1}{2}$ of the total modes on each dimension (5,004 flat spatial modes).
+This baseline is shown in \cref{tab:main_results} and has 256 latent dimension, 4 layers and considers $\frac{1}{2}$ of the total modes on each dimension (5,004 flat spatial modes).